edmund870/2024-IMC-Global-Trading-Challenge/README.md

 ## Round 2  - **[Submission Code](https://github.com/edmund870/2024-IMC-Global-Trading-Challenge/blob/main/Round%202/Round%202%20Submission.py)**, **[Results](https://jmerle.github.io/imc-prosperity-2-visualizer/?open=https://raw.githubusercontent.com/edmund870/2024-IMC-Global-Trading-Challenge/main/Round%202/Round%202%20Results.log)**

-**New Product Traded: `Orchids`**
+**New Product Traded: `ORCHIDS`**

-In round 2, `Orchids` were introduced.
+In round 2, `ORCHIDS` were introduced.
 The strategy involved identifying arbitrage between two marketplaces: Archipelago and South.
 Factors for consideration included import/export tariffs, transportation costs, and storage costs.

-When purchasing `Orchids` from the South, trades are executed at the ask, incurring transportation fees while receiving import tariffs.
+When purchasing `ORCHIDS` from the South, trades are executed at the ask, incurring transportation fees while receiving import tariffs.

 `south_buy_price = conv_ask + transport_fees + import_tariff`

-Conversely, when selling `Orchids` to the South, trades are executed at the bid, incurring transportation fees and export tariffs.
+Conversely, when selling `ORCHIDS` to the South, trades are executed at the bid, incurring transportation fees and export tariffs.

 `south_sell_price = conv_bid - transport_fees - export_tariff`

 Analysis revealed that going short at the Archipelago and immediately going flat by buying from the South was the most profitable.
 This was due to the receipt of the import tariffs, leading to profits.
 Going long is suboptimal due to the substantial export tariffs and the associated storage costs for holding the inventory.

-Therefore, the strategy was to aggressively market make as close to the mid price of `Orchids` at the Archipelago as possible to establish a short position before immediately importing `Orchids` from the South to go flat in the subsequent timestamp.
+Therefore, the strategy was to aggressively market make as close to the mid price of `ORCHIDS` at the Archipelago as possible to establish a short position before immediately importing `ORCHIDS` from the South to go flat in the subsequent timestamp.

 A slight adjustment to Round 1's strategy was made, incorporating linear regression to predict the next mid price of `STARFRUIT`.